 Funding sources

-The European Union remained our largest donor in 2022 while Germany became the largest bilateral donor for the first time.
-34 of the 46 member states contributed in 2022.
+The European Union remained our largest donor in 2023 while Norway was the largest bilateral donor.
+36 of the 46 member states contributed in 2023.

 Representing 90% of the total.